GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 [:octicons-tag-24: Version-1.35.0](../datakit/changelog.md#cl-1.35.0) · [:octicons-beaker-24: Experimental](../datakit/index.md#experimental)

-This information can be viewed in the Guance Cloud central infrastructure, and the presented data is helpful for troubleshooting issues related to startup commands and referenced third-party library versions.
+This information can be viewed in the <<<custom_key.brand_name>>> central infrastructure, and the presented data is helpful for troubleshooting issues related to startup commands and referenced third-party library versions.
 It also includes host information, service information, and the number of spans created and ended.

 There may be significant differences in data due to different languages and versions.